adidottxt/h-1b-data-analyzer/README.md

 -------------------

 Potential updates include...
-1) adding company-based analysis, and tying this into the simulation to see which companies stand to gain (or lose) the most based on a change to how visas are handed out.
-2) adding more simulations to mirror the numerous bills in Congress that propose changes to how H-1B visas are handed out (for example, what would happen if a minimum wage of $130,000 was required?)
+1) adding more simulations to mirror the numerous bills in Congress that propose changes to how H-1B visas are handed out (for example, what would happen if a minimum wage of $130,000 was required?)
 <br>
 <br>
 <br>